hashicorp/nomad-pack/docs/detailed-usage.md

 nomad-pack destroy hello-world
 ```

-If you deployed the pack with a name override, pass in the name you gave the pack.
+If you deployed the pack with a `--name` value, pass in the name you gave the pack.
 For instance, if you deployed with the command:

 ```
 nomad-pack run hello-world --name hola-mundo